Ankurcr7/MainCrafts_Internship/task4/README.md

 1	Add new expense
 2	View all expenses
 3	Search expenses by category
-4	Delete an expense by ID
+4	Total expenses for a month
-5	View total expenses for a month
+5	Delete an expense by ID
 6	Exit